 Catamount will receive a plaque to commemorate the achievement in the main lodge at 9 a.m., Sunday.

 Each ski area sent a letter describing its ski patrol's training and certifications, according to Bud Gardner, director of the Catamount Ski Patrol.
-The anonymous letters are evaluated and awarded with no knowledge of which ski area they came from.

 The Eastern Division covers 160 ski patrols in the Northeastern and mid Atlantic regions of the United States, from Maine to West Virginia.